Frequently asked questions

 With only 9 teams (and therefore 9 starters) available, it would be possible for teams to stockpile key position players on their bench in

 order to limit their opponent's options.
-Also of note is that in weeks 5, 9 and 14, three teams will be on bye, further limiting the pool.
+Also of note is that in some weeks, three teams will be on bye, further limiting the pool.

 This hard limit can only be exceeded if the player is placed on an inactive reserve (bye or IR).
 Use of the IR (which is honor-system based)